-Always on my mind, exploring Xu’s for the first time: back then my friend and I were on our way to a vernissage when she craved dim sum.
+I will never forget exploring Xu’s for the first time: back then, my friend and I had been on our way to a vernissage when she suddenly craved dim sum.
 This is how we came across this special Chinese restaurant in Vienna.
 I recall us wondering if the “meat” was real.
-You might want to laugh at us but since the menu only said “beef” and “chicken” we were looking for those.
+You might want to laugh at us, but since the menu only said “beef” and “chicken” we were looking for those.

 Even if you were to never give up on consuming meat, the food served here is so “convincing” you’ll just give in to the vegetarian call every once in a while.